dia-mern-dev/CSV-data-Analysis-React.js/README.md

 Keep your UI/UX simple and only implement basic functionalities.
 The focus lies on the proper design of your application. <br/>

-If not told otherwise, use one of the following tech stacks:

 ## A) React Frontend only
 Use react with: